From the airport to the city centre Budapest

 Budapest's public transport system (BKK) is functional and rarely on strike, allowing you to reach most of the city's tourist attractions.
 It runs from around 5 a.m. to 11.25 p.m. (night buses then take over, and at weekends the Metro 4 runs a little later).
 Construction work in the city causes some disruption, which is reported locally in Hungarian.
 For further information: bkk.hu

 Tickets: the same ticket (valid for one uninterrupted journey on the same mode of transport) is used on the metro, streetcar, bus, trolleybus and HÉV (a kind of suburban train) - day and night - within the urban boundary of Budapest for a single journey and a single mode of transport.
 If you have a connection/change, you'll need an átszállójegy ticket or a second ticket.
-Beyond that, for the HÉV, you need to buy another type of ticket at HÉV stations.
+Beyond that, for HÉV, you need to buy another type of ticket at HÉV stations.
 Tickets must be validated in the vehicle or at the metro entrance.

 Price: if you're staying in the capital, the single ticket costs 350 Ft (450 Ft if purchased from the driver).
-There is also a subway ticket(vonaljegy) at 300 Ft for a journey of three stations only, and a ticket at 530 Ft for one change(átszállójegy).
-The easiest way is to buy a book of 10(gyűjtőjegy, 3,000 Ft) or a card valid for one day(24 órás jegy: 1,650 Ft), three days(72 órás jegy: 4,150 Ft), weekly(hetijegy: 4,950 Ft) or monthly(havi bérlet: 9,500 Ft).
+There is a subway ticket(vonaljegy) at 300 Ft for a journey of three stations only, and a ticket at 530 Ft for one change(átszállójegy).
+The easiest way is to buy a book of 10(gyűjtőjegy, 3,000 Ft) or to purchase a card valid for one day(24 órás jegy: 1,650 Ft), three days(72 órás jegy: 4,150 Ft), weekly(hetijegy: 4,950 Ft) or monthly(havi bérlet: 9,500 Ft).
 For the last two subscriptions, a user card - bérletigazolvány (with passport photo and 250 Ft) - is required.
-Students with an international ISIC card benefit from the Hungarian student fare, equivalent to over 50% discount on monthly passes (only).
+Students with an international ISIC card benefit from the Hungarian student fare, equivalent to a discount of over 50% on monthly passes (only).

 Bicycles can betransported on the HÉV, at the price of a single ticket, and on buses/trams 61, 65, 65A, 165, 77, 56, 56A, 59, 59A, 59B, but not on the subway.